cuihenggang/geeps/README.md

 ./scripts/install-caffe-deps-ubuntu14.sh
 ```

+Also, please make sure your CUDA library is installed in `/usr/local/cuda`.

 After installing the dependencies, you can build GeePS by simply running this command from geeps root directory:

 ```